 Adding phonics to your child’s tool belt will become especially helpful once they begin to read longer words.
 Knowing to sound out words when they’re stuck will help them break multisyllabic words into bite-sized snacks for their brains.

-A foundation in phonics can be a safety net for your little one to fall back on when they eventually start to read on their own.
+A foundation in phonics can be a safety net for your child to fall back on when they eventually start to read on their own.
 They’ll know that by breaking words down and sounding them out, they can read just about anything!

 Kids can begin learning phonics as early as three or four years old, though they are usually introduced to phonics when they start kindergarten.
-How do you know if your little one is ready to jump on the phonics train?
+How do you know if your child is ready to jump on the phonics train?

 There are two major milestones to watch for: